This article summarizes the cloud components you'll use in Terra and how working in the cloud differs from working locally.

 1. Set up an account on Terra

 Register for a Terra account (see How to set up an account in Terra on Azure).

 Finance admins/users with access to an existing Azure subscription must set up cloud billing and link it to a Terra Billing Project following step-by-step instructions in Setting up billing in Terra on Azure (admins).

 Featured workspaces let you try out the platform with pre-configured sample data, analysis tools, and documentation to guide you.

-See the Bulk and single cell RNA Seq Analysis with Bioconductor workspace.
+- Bulk and single cell RNA Seq Analysis with Bioconductor workspace (JupyterLab-based)

-Note that you will need to make your own clone of the Featured Workspace!
+Note that you will need to make your own clone, as Featured Workspaces are "read-only"!